armstrong06/patprob/README.md

 ## Overview

 Uses the model architecture presented by Ross et al.(2018) to adjust an estimated P-arrival time to emulate the results of expert seismic analysts.
-The Bayesian approximation of the P-arrival time pick is determined by Stochastic Model Averaging - Gaussian (SWAG) (Maddox et al., 2019) into the training and evaluation of the Ross architecture.
+The Bayesian approximation of the P-arrival time pick is determined by incoporating Stochastic Model Averaging - Gaussian (SWAG) (Maddox et al., 2019) in training and evaluation of the Ross architecture.

 ## File Structure